mjc-school/stage0-master-task/readme.md

 #### Task 2.
 Triangle sides validator.

-Create a program that will consume 3 points as method arguments and will print to the console if those points can build up a valid triangle or not. (output when correct: "this is a valid triangle", otherwise :
-"it's not a triangle")
+Implement the method `validate` that takes three side lengths and prints `this is a valid triangle` if a triangle with these sides exists, otherwise - `it's not a triangle`.

 ```java
 public class TriangleValidator {